 Many of the more sophisticated phishing scams center around stealing Apple IDs, the identity authentication needed to access your devices.

 Don’t get hacked: Beware of these Apple scams

-Over the past several years, smartphones have caused people to let their guard down — so of course scammers are taking advantage of the fact that many people will open just any text or email they receive on their phone.
+Over the past several years, smartphones have caused many people to let their guard down — so of course scammers are taking advantage of the fact that many people will open just about any text or email they receive on their phone.

 In fact, criminals are still finding effective ways to target consumers using many of the same old tactics that have been around for a whole lot longer than smartphones.

 Criminals using identity theft fears to target Apple users

 There are several attacks making the rounds that are specifically targeting people with iPhones, iPads and Mac computers.

 The scam works a couple of different ways:

 - Someone calls you pretending to be from Apple claiming that there has been a breach in the system — and they need your personal information to verify your account.